 It is my opinion, in fact my conviction, that every one of these Six Darsanas is of enormous age.
 The fact that they are such natural productions of the human intellect shows that they must have occurred ages and ages and ages ago to other philosophic minds.
 Personally I think they run back in their reaches even to Atlantean times, not in their present presentations or forms, but I mean the philosophic ground-thoughts that these Schools respectively represent.
 The various so-called founders were merely more or less recent; and by that I mean long after Atlantis, but not in our time — Hindu philosophers who themselves were attracted by one or other of the Schools; and each one was so successful in interpreting and propagandizing his own particular choice or philosophic preference, that in time he became the founder of this School or that School.

 For instance, take the Yoga School of Patanjali.
-I think that it flourished ages beyond the age of Patanjali, whenever he lived, because Yoga as been active in the thought of man's mind since immemorial time.
+I think that it flourished ages beyond the age of Patanjali, whenever he lived, because Yoga has been active in the thought of man’s mind since immemorial time.
 Patanjali did not discover it.
 He merely acted as I have above stated.
 The same with the Nyaya School of Logical Philosophy of Gotama, or the Vaiseshika, the Atomic School of Kanada.
 Thoughts like these must have been in the minds of men since Atlantean times.
-Similarly with the Vedanta, especially the Adwaita.
-The Adwaita form of it was magnificently presented and formulated by the great Sankaracharya, and this is just an instance in point.
-Some occidental scholars now call him the Founder of the Adwaita-Vedanta, as if men never had the thoughts in the Adwaita-Vedanta before Sankaracharya.
+Similarly with the Vedanta, especially the Advaita.
+The Advaita form of it was magnificently presented and formulated by the great Sankaracharya, and this is just an instance in point.
+Some occidental scholars now call him the Founder of the Advaita-Vedanta, as if men never had the thoughts in the Advaita-Vedanta before Sankaracharya.
 He merely took this aspect of the Vedanta, and re-formed it according to the ideas of his time, and did so wonderfully that he became known as its great Teacher.
-But Adwaita-Vedanta is so native to the human spirit, it must have existed for ages and ages before ever Sankaracharya was dreamed of, by the Gods that be.
+But Advaita-Vedanta is so native to the human spirit, it must have existed for ages and ages before ever Sankaracharya was dreamed of, by the Gods that be.

 As we Theosophists say, the Six Darsanas contain the six various types or methods in which human philosophy through the ages has been cast, and we unite them all in the highest or seventh, which is our own Wisdom-Religion or Theosophy — or to put it more correctly, it is from this God-Wisdom or Wisdom-Religion that all these six various Darsanas have come forth as six special presentations or six specializations of philosophy, each one along its own line, the scientific, the mystical, the logical, the scientific-mystic, the objectively idealistic, call them by what names you like.

-What is your opinion in regard to the various kinds of healing by vital or so-called 'magnetic' processes, whether the 'laying-on of hands' or magnetic passes, or what some semi-ignorant schools call 'absent treatment' etc., etc.?
-In my estimation this whole matter has grown to have real importance because of the way it has spread, even clergymen taking hold of it, trying to follow in the footsteps of their Master Jesus, who healed as they say 'by faith' and spiritual power.
+What is your opinion in regard to the various kinds of healing by vital or so-called ‘magnetic’ processes, whether the ‘laying-on of hands’ or magnetic passes, or what some semi-ignorant schools call ‘absent treatment’ etc.?

 All these various forms of healing, apart from regular medical or surgical practice, depend upon the innate, i.e., inborn or inherent, ability of the ‘healer’ or practitioner to convey healthy life-force from himself to the diseased person.
 This is the key to success, or the lack of success, in all cases, and in all kinds of healing, of whatsoever so-called ‘school.’

-If the 'healer' or practitioner is not such a born or innately endowed 'magnetiser,' his success is either nil or poor.
-The whole explanation lies in the successful conveying of prana or vitality from his own healthy body to the diseased body or diseased organ or part, which healthy vitality or life-force 'expels' or changes the inharmonious vibrations from the afflicted part, and restores harmony therein, thus bringing about health.
+If the ‘healer’ or practitioner is a ‘magnetizer,’ the whole explanation lies in the successful conveying of prana or vitality from his own healthy body to the diseased body or diseased organ or part, which healthy vitality or life-force ‘expels’ or changes the inharmonious vibrations from the afflicted part, and restores harmony therein, thus bringing about health.
 Such cures can be permanent; usually they are temporary, lasting a few days, a few weeks, months, possibly a year or two or three.
 All these methods and processes were well known to the ancients.
-To the modern Occidental they are generally classed, because of ignorance, under headings such as 'healing by hypnotism,' 'healing by mesmerism,' 'healing by magnetism'; sometimes when passes and strokings are not used, then 'healing by faith,' as practised by the Christian Scientists and the faith-healers.

-What about karman in this connexion?
+What about karma in this connection?
 Is it wrong to heal in these ways, or is it right?
-And does it 'dam back karman,' making it rush forth in the future with accumulated force, thus bringing about a disease worse than that which was temporarily stayed or stopped?
+And does it ‘dam back karma,’ making it rush forth in the future with accumulated force, thus bringing about a disease worse than that which was temporarily stayed or stopped?

-If — and this is important — if the magnetiser is physically healthy, mentally well-balanced, and most important of all, morally and intellectually clean, there is no harm whatsoever in these healings by mesmeric magnetism, but not by hypnotism, please; if the practitioner is unclean morally, intellectually unsound, even in his view of right and wrong, or again if the practitioner himself is not properly physically healthy, diseases can even be transplanted, or transferred, in germ, and even death can be brought about, by evil magic thus worked, which last case is plain murder, and very difficult to trace.
-But there is nothing wrong in healing sick and ailing people, whether by regular surgical and medical practice, or by a highminded, healthy, and compassionate 'vital healer,' even if the latter acts in ignorance of the philosophical rationale.
-This last case is not 'damming back karman,' because karman already is exhausting itself in the diseased person, and the healing is merely helping nature to bring restoration of health, to re-establish normal conditions in the sufferer.
+If — and this is important — if the magnetizer is physically healthy, mentally well-balanced, and most important of all, morally and intellectually clean, there is no harm whatsoever in these healings by mesmeric magnetism — but not by hypnotism.
+There is nothing wrong in healing sick and ailing people, whether by regular surgical and medical practice, or by a high-minded, healthy, and compassionate ‘vital healer,’ using magnetism, even if the latter acts in ignorance of the philosophical rationale.
+This last case is not ‘damming back karma,’ because karma already is exhausting itself in the diseased person, and the healing is merely helping nature to bring restoration of health, to re-establish normal conditions in the sufferer.